-Disabled veterans benefits are available to those with service-connected mental and physical impairments.
-The VA offers benefits for a wide-array of mental and physical conditions.
+Disabled veterans benefits are available to those with service-connected mental or physical impairments.
+The VA offers benefits for a wide array of mental and physical conditions.
 Some veterans will also be able to service-connect secondary conditions as well.

 Woods & Woods disabled veterans benefits lawyers offer free legal consultations to anyone who has questions.
 To learn more, please fill out the online contact form or call toll-free (866) 232-5777.

 Veterans benefits are for veterans with mental or physical impairments that are service-connected.
 Disabled veterans benefits are a safety net for veterans after their service to our country.
 Many veterans find obtaining disabled veterans benefits difficult because of the Veteran Administration’s web of regulations and rules.
 The Veterans Administration makes many mistakes and often denies disabled veterans benefits for veterans that are in fact eligible.

 How much do disabled veterans benefits pay monthly?

 Veterans can receive over $2,900 monthly from the Veterans Administration in monthly benefits.
 If you have dependent children or parents you may be eligible for extra monthly compensation.
 The amount you will be awarded monthly will depend upon the severity and number of mental and physical service-connected impairments.

 What VA benefits are available to disabled veterans?